Electric vehicle: Government incentivization

 The IEA suggests that taxing inefficient internal combustion engine vehicles could encourage adoption of EVs, with taxes raised being used to fund subsidies for EVs.
 Government procurement is sometimes used to encourage national EV manufacturers.
-Many countries will ban sales of fossil fuel vehicles between 2025 and 2040.
+Many countries will ban sales of fossil fuel road vehicles between 2025 and 2040.

 Many governments offer incentives to promote the use of electric vehicles, with the goals of reducing air pollution and oil consumption.
 Some incentives intend to increase purchases of electric vehicles by offsetting the purchase price with a grant.
 Other incentives include lower tax rates or exemption from certain taxes, and investment in charging infrastructure.

-In the United States, federal tax credits are available for electric vehicle buyers to try and help lower the initial purchase cost.
-European countries like Norway and Germany offer tax exemptions and reduced registration fees to encourage EV adoption.
+As of 2025 most European countries offer financial incentives to encourage commercial EV adoption.
 Partnerships between EV manufacturers and utility companies have also provided incentives and sales on EV purchases to promote cleaner energy usage and transportation.
 Companies selling EVs have partnered with local electric utilities to provide large incentives on some electric vehicles.